Vain elämää

-The title of the Finnish series is inspired by the 1973 song Vain elämää (fi. "it's only life") by Irwin Goodman.
+The title of the Finnish series is inspired by the 1973 song Vain elämää ("It's only life") by Irwin Goodman.

 Summary

 Season 1 (2012)

 The first Finnish edition started on 5 October 2012 and continued until 23 November 2012.
 The artists taking part were Erin, Kaija Koo, Katri Helena, Jonne Aaron, Cheek, Neumann and Jari Sillanpää.

 Many of the renditions during the series have charted on the Finnish Singles Chart and the self-titled compilation album has topped the Finnish Albums Chart.